A ZenDesk user writes:

 I'd need PHP error logs to be able to perform further debugging.

 The Commons bug tracker isn't really a great place for this sort of support ticket.
 We have Anthologize available for use on the Commons, where we ensure that all required libraries are present.
 And while I personally help to maintain the Anthologize project, I don't do so under the aegis of the Commons.
 I'd suggest urging the user to use the version of Anthologize on the Commons.

-#4 Updated by Marilyn Weber about 2 years ago
+#4 Updated by Marilyn Weber over 4 years ago

 I had no idea that you were involved in Anthologize, how cool!

 I suggested she use the commons version.
 She wrote "thanks - my interest was in having a an external link in a PDF, so not being able to export while online is still an issue.
 I'm working around this by using the EPUB format instead - but if there is a way to make live links possible in PDF still would love to hear."